 Make it your own(ish)

-Again, before furniture finds its place in your space, now’s the time to add your personal flair.
-Ask your landlord what’s permitted before you paint or add anything permanent, but no matter what the limitations are there are lots of fun and easy ways to add your stamp.
+Before furniture finds its place in your space, now’s the time to add your personal flair.
+Speak to your landlord about what’s permitted before you paint or add anything permanent, but no matter what the limitations are there are lots of fun and easy ways to add your stamp.
 Check out this post for great temporary wall treatment ideas like peel-and-stick wallpaper, decals, weavings and 3D artwork.
 All of these things can easily be removed (or updated when you’re tired of them) without creating a huge mess.
 And more than likely, you’ll also be allowed to paint, although you may be required to paint it back to the original colour when you move out.

 Find your furniture